-Meeting notes and recordings of the June 8 and June 30 MTAB meetings can be found on the CalMTA website and are linked accordingly.
-Detailed responses to written comments submitted by seven of the nine MTAB members are posted on the CalMTA website.
+Meeting notes and recordings of the June 8 and June 30 MTAB meetings can be found on the CalMTA website [INSERT LINK (they aren't up yet)].
+Detailed responses to written comments submitted by seven of the nine MTAB members are posted on the CalMTA website [INSERT LINK (they aren't up yet)].